StefanSmith/your-code-as-a-crime-scene-tools/README.md

 ```

 Optionally, you can specify a relative directory path per repository by adding a pipe-delimited suffix to the URL.
 For example, passing `git@github.com:org-1/repo-a.git|prefix/path/` will clone the repository into `prefix/path/github/org-1/repo-a`.
 This can be used to organise repositories into hierarchies, e.g. by org structure.
 This can be useful when generating a hierarchical visualistion such as [hotspots](#hotspots).

+### `repoUrlsFile` (required unless `repoUrls` specified)

+Takes the path to a file containing a list of git repositories to analyse.
+Useful for when you want to analyse a large number of repositories at once.
+Supports the same repository specification format as `repoUrls` but separates each repository using a new line instead of a semicolon.

 ### `from` and `to` (required)